The-Pharo-Debugger-Book-Chapters/Sindarin-Scriptable-Debugger/sindarin/extending.md

 It is important to remember that every executing script might advance the execution forward or change its state.
 Therefore, we must be careful when manipulating the execution as it can have irreversible effects.

-In the following examples, we will debug a `STON` parsing operation.
+In the following examples, we will debug a `STON` parsing operation, and we will implement domain-specific stepping operator for the STON parser.
 We will use the following code:

 ```Smalltalk